kusari-network/kusari-docs/docs/validator-guides/validator.md

     Skipping this can result in the validator node missing block authorship opportunities.
 If the clock is out of sync (even by a small amount), the blocks produced by your validator may not get accepted by the network.

-## Installing the Kusari test network Binary
+## Installing the Kusari network Binary
 ---
 ### Install and enable Chrony
 We learned in the previous step that the new versions of Ubunutu ship with the NTP client by default.
 However, Chrony is another time sync tool that delivers better and more stable performance.
 Therefore, we recommend installing and enabling Chrony on top of the NTP client to ensure synchronized clocks and uninterrupted validator operations.